This object is in archive!

 Adding Open Graph to Responses

-Archived Annevar Media, LLC 9 years ago
+Archived Annevar M. 10 years ago

 Okay so this is a two parter, first is a feature suggestion, second is a question on how to write these variables.
 So I decided to put it under Idea, please change it to Question if you think it necessary.